Commercial Building Maintenance Checklist

 A scheduled approach keeps your budget lean and your building dependable.
 Don’t wait until it fails—prevent it ahead of time.

-Use this frequency guide to plan:
+Use this commercial building preventive maintenance schedule to plan:

 Monthly